isomerpages/pris-test/_join-us/Scholarships/Home Affairs Uniformed Services Scholarships.md

     <input type="checkbox" id="accordion1">
     <label for="accordion1">Singapore Merit Scholarship (Singapore Prison Service)</label>
     <div>
       <p>The Singapore Merit Scholarship (SMS) is offered to individuals with excellent academic results and leadership capabilities.
-Your journey begins with an education at a prestigious local or overseas university before being groomed to take on key positions in Singapore Prison Service, where you will  play an integral role in shaping the future of corrections.

-##### COUNTRIES AND COURSES OF STUDY
-Most countries and disciplines (except medicine, dentistry and architecture).
-<br>*Applicants intending to pursue a degree in Law will not be called to the Bar while serving in the SPS.*
+Your journey begins with an education at a prestigious local or overseas university before being groomed to take on key positions in Singapore Prison Service, where you will  play an integral role in shaping the future of corrections.<br><br>##### COUNTRIES AND COURSES OF STUDY<br>Most countries and disciplines (except medicine, dentistry and architecture).<br>*Applicants intending to pursue a degree in Law will not be called to the Bar while serving in the SPS.*

 ##### CONDITION OF AWARD
 Scholarship holders need to fulfil a bond of: